pesimov/playground-ws-spring-tutorials/README.md

 Dictionary within this document: 'will read' refers to tutorials on the to-do list; 'completed' are tutorials which are read, run and understood.
 1. Spring.io: Validating Form Input: I ran and annotated this tutorial.
 Completed.
 2. Spring.io: Accessing Data with MongoDB: I ran and annotated this tutorial.
 Completed.
 3. Spring.io: Creating Asynchronous Methods: I ran and annotated this tutorial.
-Completed.
+The tutorial itself is completed.
+To do: further MongoDB
-4. Spring.io: Messaging with RabbitMQ: will read
+4. Spring.io: Messaging with RabbitMQ:  I ran and annotated this tutorial.
+The tutorial itself is completed.
+To do: further RabbitMQ, further Docker.

 The completed tutorial projects match the given tutorials.